monika-czulak/Customer-Churn-Analysis_PowerBI/README.md

 - Customers who are making service calls are more likely to churn.
 Currently the average number of service calls per customer is 0,92.

 ## Recommendations
+- Prioritize retention efforts towards senior customers, despite their smaller population, due to their higher churn rate.
+Implement targeted loyalty programs or discounts to incentivize their continued loyalty.
+- Focus on customers aged 30-60, the majority of Databel's customer base, by offering personalized deals and tailored customer service experiences.
+- Address the main churn reason related to "Competitor" by reviewing and potentially adjusting pricing strategies and device offers to remain competitive in the market.
+- Train support personnel to be more empathetic and attentive to customer needs, reducing dissatisfaction and churn related to support interactions.
+- Encourage customers with month-to-month plans to switch to longer-term contracts by offering incentives such as discounted rates or free device upgrades.
+- Promote group plans with discounts for households to capitalize on the lower churn rates observed in this segment.
+- Review data plans to ensure they align with customers' actual usage patterns.
+Consider offering tiered data plans or personalized data recommendations to better match customers' needs.
+- Educate customers on the benefits of their data plans and encourage upgrades or downgrades as necessary to reduce churn among customers with unlimited plans but low data usage.
+- Enhance the overall customer experience to increase loyalty, particularly among long-term customers.
+Offer exclusive perks, rewards, or personalized communications to show appreciation for their loyalty.
+- Proactively reach out to customers who own international plans but don't make international calls to understand their needs and potentially offer alternative solutions or incentives to retain them.
+- Implement proactive customer service strategies to address issues before they escalate, reducing the likelihood of churn among customers who make service calls.
+- Analyze service call data to identify recurring issues or pain points and take proactive measures to resolve them.
+- Continuously monitor churn trends and customer feedback to identify emerging issues and opportunities for improvement.

+## Summary
+Definitely there is an area for improvement for Databel in terms of customer churn.
+By considering the above findings and recommendations Databel should be able to improve on their services, leading to increased overall customer satisfaction and loyalty.